yichuan960/Image/README.md

 ## Technical Tutorial
 How to run 3D Gaussian Splatting in general see [here](https://github.com/graphdeco-inria/gaussian-splatting).
 In addition to these features, we provide a config file to set parameters for robust training.
+Use ```git clone https://github.com/ppaulee/Robust3DGaussians.git --recursive``` to clone the repository.

 config.json:
 |  key | value  |